Skiing In Control: How to Slow Yourself Down and Tips to Control Speed on Skis

 Turns are a great tool to utilize when trying to control your speed but also want a bit more control over your direction than the pizza/snowplow allows.
 During a wedge turn, you are not quite making a full V-shape with your skis, but you still have the tips closer together than the backs and have your weight on the inside edges of both skis.
 You are then going to use your weight distribution to control your direction.

 To make this work, put more weight on whatever edge is opposite the direction you want to go.
 So, if you are turning left, your right ski has more weight than your left ski.
 If you are turning right, your left ski has more weight than your right ski.
-If you want to go slower, make your turns more perpendicular to the hill, if you want to go a bit faster, make your turns a bit more angled towards the bottom of the hill.
+If you want to go slower, make your turns more perpendicular to the hill, if you want to go a bit faster, make your turns a bit more angled toward the bottom of the hill.

 3. Parallel Turn Adjustments